2023 Madison, NJ Swim Camp Series

 - Finishes: Setting yourself up for a fast finish is very similar to setting yourself up for a strong turn in any race.
 Races are won and lost by hundredths-of-a-second at every swim meet.
 Many races come down to the last few strokes.
 At this camp, your swimmer will learn techniques to set themselves up for a well-timed finish when they are still about 10 yards from the wall.

-- DAY 1: HIGH PERFORMANCE BUTTERFLY TECHNIQUE (Sept 10): At the highest level of swimming, butterfly is the second fastest stroke and beautiful to watch because of its rhythmic and powerful strokes.
+- DAY 2: BUTTERFLY DAY!
+(Sept 10): At the highest level of swimming, butterfly is the second fastest stroke and beautiful to watch because of its rhythmic and powerful strokes.
 There are some complexities to establishing a smooth, rhythmic fly, but with practice and attention to detail your swimmer can master the stroke and begin swimming it for longer distances and at very fast speeds!

 - Bodyline: A butterfly race is going to be fastest with a proper bodyline.
 Even the slightest adjustment of the chin, neck, and/or back can make a huge difference.
 As swimmers mature in the sport and grow physically, their body position shifts and bad habits can emerge.
 Participants will learn and practice proper posture and engagement of their core to have a strong foundation for better technique - creating a full-body connection for more hydrodynamic and efficient butterfly strokes.